Tooth brushing: History

-The Indian method of using wood for brushing was presented by the Chinese Monk Yijing (635–713 A.D.) when he described the rules for monks in his book:
+The Indian method of using wood for brushing was presented by the Chinese Monk Yijing (635–713 AD) when he described the rules for monks in his book:

 Every day in the morning, a monk must chew a piece of tooth wood to brush his teeth and scrape his tongue, and this must be done in the proper way.
 Only after one has washed one's hands and mouth may one make salutations.
 Otherwise both the saluter and the saluted are at fault.